Red Sox–Yankees rivalry: Other sports

-As the owners of the Yankees are involved with Mansour bin Zayed Al Nahyan, owner of Manchester City F.C. through City Football Group, as being joint owners of Major League Soccer franchise New York City FC, and the Red Sox being sisters of Liverpool F.C. through their Fenway Sports Group ownership, the 2014 International Champions Cup soccer game between English clubs Manchester City and Liverpool at Yankee Stadium carried a new angle of the Yankees and Red Sox rivalry.
+As the owners of the Yankees are partnered with Mansour bin Zayed Al Nahyan, owner of Manchester City F.C. through City Football Group, both groups have joint-ownership of Major League Soccer franchise New York City FC.
+With Red Sox being sisters of Liverpool F.C. through their Fenway Sports Group ownership, the 2014 International Champions Cup soccer game between English clubs Manchester City and Liverpool at Yankee Stadium carried a new angle of the Yankees and Red Sox rivalry.
 Liverpool defeated Manchester City on the day in a penalty shoot-out, after tying 0–0.
 Both teams have since developed their own rivalry in their home country, which also stems from the inter-city rivalry between Manchester and Liverpool that originated in the 19th century through the Industrial Revolution.

 Rivalries between other New York sports teams and other Boston sports teams have been attributed to the Yankees–Red Sox rivalry.
 For example, some have pointed out the connections between this rivalry and those of the New York Jets and the New England Patriots in the NFL and the New York Knicks and the Boston Celtics in the NBA.